GermainBrunet/Arduino-Fish-Feeder/README.md

 # Arduino-Fish-Feeder
 Software used with an Arduino UNO, OSEPP LCD Keypad Shield, EZRobot 360 servo, to control an auger used to deliver food to fish on a scheduled basis.
+The power source is a 6x1.5v AA battery pack.

 # Features
 - Control time between feedings;